PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The remaining earlier consecutive-Mul cleanup runs in the primary core-cleanup phase after pseudo-LeakyReLU and YOLO-decode rewrites and before terminal Transpose/Dequantize sanitization.
-It uses the same layout state, diagnostics, and stable one-counter schema as the captured primary-final occurrence, but its result is currently discarded.
-Characterization fixes this direct occurrence and both adjacent cleanup boundaries before implementation.
+It uses the same layout state, diagnostics, and stable one-counter schema as the primary-final occurrence.
+Its result is now retained as `_core_cleanup_consecutive_mul_stats`, so all three production occurrences of the owner retain mutation evidence.
+Both adjacent cleanup boundaries remain unchanged.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned